ServBay Database File Management & Migration Guide

 dump.rdb

-file to the Redis data directory in the target ServBay environment:bash# Run in the source environment or a proxy server scp ./dump.rdb your_target_server:/Applications/ServBay/db/redis/dump.rdb
+to the Redis data directory of the target ServBay environment:bash# On the source or intermediary server scp ./dump.rdb your_target_server:/Applications/ServBay/db/redis/dump.rdb

 1